Course numbers with the # symbol included (e.g. #400) have not been taught in the last 3 years.

 Theory course focuses on concepts of human pathophysiology and pharmacology relevant to professional nursing practice.
 Physiologic response and manifestations of alterations in normal body functioning are analyzed.
 Pharmacological agents used for these alterations are examined.
 Application of concepts across the lifespan are incorporated through the discussion of pathophysiology and pharmacology.
 Provides the foundation for the clinical decision-making and management of care.
 In addition, learners are introduced to the professional nurse's responsibility for educating clients about basic pathophysiology and pharmacology issues.
 Nursing majors only.

 NURS 810 - Families in Health and Illness

 Seminar focusing on the family environment as a context for the experience of health and illness.
 Current middle-range theories and research from nursing and other disciplines analyzed for their application to family health.
 Public policy initiatives related to family health will be explored.

 NURS 811 - Clinical Reasoning Through Simulation

-The course further develops and refines critical thinking skills by student participation in clinical scenarios and de-briefings.
-Students prepare for the care of patients in a simulated environment, engaging in health assessment, psychomotor skills, pathophysiology, and implementing the nursing process, to develop a plan of care to encompass the QSEN competencies.
+The course further develops and refines critical thinking skills be student participation in increasingly complex simulated clinical scenarios and de-briefings.
+Students prepare for the care of patients in a simulated environment, using the nursing process, to demonstrate the effective delivery of planned patient care.
 Prereq: majors only.
 Special fee.
 Cr/F.